toxygen-project/toxygen_plugins/README.md

 - Chess - play chess with your friends using Tox.
 - Garland - changes your status like it's garland.
 - AutoAnswer - calls auto answering.
+- uToxInlineSending - send inlines with the same name as uTox does.